A rather Franglais-style cheesecake & ranting over Brexit

 Veal Blanquette is a pure and simple French Grandmother’s dish which is passed on from family generation to generation.
 It’s a casserole that’s so simple to prepare.
 “Blanquette” refers to the way it’s cooked: there’s no need to brown the meat beforehand; instead the veal is just placed in a large pot together with its partners in taste and, as it bubbles away merrily, you can get on with other things.

 It only really works, however, if you carry out the necessary extra steps at the end, otherwise the taste is nothing like the real thing.
 I’ve seen recipes that just use crème fraîche and don’t take the time to whisk up the classic sauce using egg yolks to complete the dish.
-I’ve tried them and the resulting taste is well, bland.
+I’ve tried them and the resulting taste is well, less rich and downright bland.
 Let’s say it’s like making a curry without any spices…

 Blanquette de Veau is from our Ile-de-France region around Paris.
 My local butcher, Monsieur Le Corre, is passionate about hunting and takes great pride in his best quality meats, often showing me the simplest way to prepare some classic cuts with a different twist (I’ll post on this later).
 He’s also partial to showing off his latest catch, too!
 For a blanquette, ideally you’ll need a mixture of best quality veal: mainly breast and shoulder.
 If you can’t get good veal, then chicken will also work well (use free-range, if possible) – and I’ve also seen many fish blanquette versions too.